JeanJimDev/JeanJimDev/README.md

 # Hello there, I'm Jean Jiménez 👋

-I'm a computer science student who is passionate about writing code, solving problems and building software.
+I'm a computer sistems who is passionate about writing code, solving problems and building software.

 - 💻 I ~like~ **love** coding
 - 📗 I’m currently learning backend development